acidburn0zzz/nolith-release-tools/doc/pick-changes-into-stable.md

     To learn why it's safe to use `-m 1`, please read this StackOverflow answer: http://stackoverflow.com/questions/12626754/git-cherry-pick-syntax-and-merge-branches/12628579#12628579

+   If you do not see the merge commit in the GitLab system note, it's likely this a Sidekiq job failed to post it.
+The merge commit likely exists in the repository.
+Check to see if you can find it by searching for the title of the merge request in `git log`.

 1. Push the updated `stable` branch:

     ```sh